Large, moderate deviations principle and $\alpha$-limit for the 2D Stochastic LANS-$\alpha$: Introduction

 where \begin{itemize} \item $\bu$ is the unique solution to the deterministic NSE with initial data $\xi$; \item $\rA$ is the Stokes operator, $J_\alpha =( I+\alpha^2\rA)^{-1};$ \item $B(u,v)$ is roughly speaking the projection of $u\cdot \nabla v$ into the space of divergence free functions; \item $\widetilde{B}(u,v)$ is the projection of $u\cdot \nabla v + \sum_{j=1}^2 v_j \nabla u_j $ into the space of divergence free functions; \item finally, $\widetilde{B}_\alpha(u,v)=J_\alpha \widetilde{B}(u,v)$ and $\mathbf{G}_\alpha(u)=J_\alpha G(u)$. \end{itemize} The major part of the paper is devoted to the proof of LDP result for the system \eqref{Eq: ABS-SVE-0} which provides the LDP and MDP results for the LANS-$\alpha$ model \eqref{Eq: LANS-ALPHA}.
 In fact, we observe that: \begin{itemize} \item when $\delta=0$, the unique solution to \eqref{Eq: ABS-SVE-0} is exactly the unique solution to the LANS-$\alpha$ \eqref{Eq: LANS-ALPHA}.
 Thus, the LDP results for system \eqref{Eq: LANS-ALPHA} follows from the LDP result for the system \eqref{Eq: ABS-SVE-0} when $\delta=0$. \item When $\delta=1$, the unique solutions to \eqref{Eq: ABS-SVE-0} is exactly $\alpha^{-\frac12}\lambda^{-1}(\alpha)[\bu^\alpha-\bu]$ where $\bu^\alpha$ and $\bu$ are the unique solution to \eqref{Eq: LANS-ALPHA} and the deterministic NSE with initial data $\xi$, respectively.
-Hence, the MDP result for \eqref{Eq: LANS-ALPHA} follows from the LDP results for the system \eqref{Eq: ABS-SVE-0} when $\delta=1$. \end{itemize} Our main result is stated in Theorem \ref{THM:LDP1}.
-The proof of this main theorem is presented in Section \ref{Sec:Proof-of-Main-Thm} and based on weak convergence approach to LDP and Budhiraja-Dupuis' results on representation of functionals of Brownian motion, see \cite{BuDu} and \cite{AB+PD+VM}.
+Hence, the MDP result for \eqref{Eq: LANS-ALPHA} follows from the LDP results for the system \eqref{Eq: ABS-SVE-0} when $\delta=1$. \end{itemize} Our main result is stated in Theorem \ref{THM:LDP1} whose proof is presented in Section \ref{Sec:Proof-of-Main-Thm} and based on weak convergence approach to LDP and Budhiraja-Dupuis' results on representation of functionals of Brownian motion, see \cite{BuDu} and \cite{AB+PD+VM}.
 Also, we closely follow the techniques presented in the recent paper \cite{ZB+BG+TJ-2017}.
-We also note that as a by-product of our analysis we also show that the solution to \eqref{Eq: LANS-ALPHA} converges in probability to the unique solution to the deterministic NSE with initial data $\xi$ as $\alpha \to 0$, see Lemma \ref{Lem-Prop-Imp-1}.
+Note however that our results do not fall into the framework of these papers or the results in \cite{Bessaih+Millet-2009}, \cite{Bessaih+Millet-2012}, \cite{Chueshov+Millet}, \cite{PAUL} \cite{TZhang-NSE-MDP}, \cite{YANG-ZHAI}.
+The authors of the papers \cite{Chueshov+Millet}, \cite{TZhang-NSE-MDP} and \cite{YANG-ZHAI} study the LDP or MDP of the Navier-Stokes equations and other hydroddynamical models, but they physical parameters such as the viscosity in their equations are not allowed to vanish.
+The papers \cite{Bessaih+Millet-2009}, \cite{Bessaih+Millet-2012} and \cite{PAUL} treat the LDP and zero viscosity limit of the shell models, the Naver-Stokes equations and the second grade fluids, respectively.